mzattera/v4j/docs/010/index.md

 commento aparte first letter in line.

+# Key-like sequences

+Check those appearing as coulm at line initial compared to our list of prefixes (e.g. f49v).
 # Conclusions

 ** 	The distribution is not the same across all clusters.
 Only some letters behave the same across all document Ancora una volta bisogna  fare analisi separate**